kingdion/isd-assignment/README.md

 ## Setup Database

+> You probably don't need to set this up just to view the interfaces for ISD-ASSIGNMENT #1 since no objects are being created.

 Our project is built using *postgres*.
 You can find a download of the postgres binaries [here](https://www.postgresql.org/download/).
 There are many ways to install postgres and it depends on your operating system.
 It is recommended you find an installation that will work for your system.
 However, if you are running MacOS, we suggest this [graphical application that does some heavy lifting](https://postgresapp.com/).